The Application and Resume

 Frequent change of jobs has traditionally had a negative connotation.
 However, there may be valid reasons for the job changes.
 Frequent job changes may be positive if there was progression in job responsibilities along the way.
-Also, workers today change jobs more frequently.
-Don’t draw premature conclusions about frequent job changes.
-It is something that should be noted and probed in the job interview.
+Also, modern workers may tend to change jobs more frequently than in years past.
+Be careful not to draw premature conclusions about frequent job changes, but rather make a note and inquire in the interview.

 Don’t dismiss an applicant based only on salary requirements indicated on the application or resume.
 Individuals may not be familiar with the pay processes of the State and the agency, the starting salary, etc., and, therefore, do not know what to indicate on the application.
-Also some individuals may indicate a salary requirement much higher, but that doesn’t mean they won’t accept less when they review the benefit plan.
-Applicants may accept a lower salary than their current salary if they are looking for a change in career or location or for job satisfaction.
+Also some individuals may indicate a salary requirement much higher, but that doesn’t mean they won’t accept less when they review the benefit plans.
+Applicants may accept a lower salary than their current salary if they are looking for a change in career, location, or for job satisfaction.

 Most likely previous job duties will be discussed in the interview.
 However, if duties are unclear or vague, definitely make a note to probe for further detail in the interview.

 Did they finish high school or college?
 If not, ask why.
 There may be a very good reason - or it may be an indication of lack of drive and self-discipline.
-What kinds of courses were taken?
-Courses in certain areas like foreign languages or advanced mathematics are more demanding than easier courses like health, recreation, etc. The person who took difficult courses may be more driven to excel and self-disciplined.
+What kind of courses were taken?
+Courses in certain areas like foreign languages or advanced mathematics are more demanding than other courses like health, recreation, etc. The person who took difficult courses may be more driven to excel and be self-disciplined.

 Review the application or resume for any items that don’t make sense or leave you with an uneasy feeling.
 An example: If you ask on the application the reasons for leaving a job, watch for the answer "personal."
-Often times, that can be a red flag - maybe the individual was fired.
-Or maybe there were personality conflicts, not necessarily the fault of the applicant, with which the applicant had to deal.
-You’ll want to probe during the interview for the reason for leaving.
+Often times, that can be a red flag - maybe the individual was separated for cause.
+Or maybe there were personality conflicts that were not necessarily the fault of the applicant.
+You’ll want to inquire during the interview for the reason for leaving a previous job.